libbymiller/linky/README.md

 # linky

 Send links in slack to pinboard.
-And say thank you.
+And says thank you.